MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

           artifact: misc
     ```

- 1. Add an more stage at the end of your YAML file to deploy the canary version.
+ 1. Add a stage at the end of your YAML file to deploy the canary version.

     ```YAML
     - stage: DeployCanary